 Questions regarding billing should be directed to 641-269-4100.

-Program DepositsDeposits are not paid by the College.
+Deposits are not paid by the College.
 After being admitted to your program, you will need to pay the program deposit to confirm your intent to participate.
 Check your program's website to find out the exact amount ($500 is typical but the amount can be higher).
-After receiving your deposit, the program will send you detailed information about flights, visas, housing and other important details.
-The deposit will appear as a credit on your College invoice toward the program cost.
+After receiving your deposit, the program will send you detailed information about flights, visas, housing, and other important details.
+Many programs will apply the deposit as a credit on your College invoice.

 Deposits are usually non-refundable.
 Refer to individual program websites for withdrawal policies and penalties.